Improve Your Office Acoustics

-Many modern offices are designed using an open plan layout and for good reason, as this type of space is ideal for building staff relationships, collaborating on projects and making all staff approachable.
+Many modern offices are designed using an open plan layout and for good reason: this type of space is ideal for building staff relationships, collaborating on projects and making staff more approachable.

-However, with the considerable size of some open plan offices, the noise within these spaces can reverberate across the workplace, creating a distracting environment to try to work in.
-This is exacerbated by modern office equipment causing less ‘white noise’ that used to help to dampen the background disturbances.
+However, with the considerable size of some open plan offices, the noise within these spaces can reverberate across the workplace, creating a distracting environment.
+This is heightened by modern office equipment producing less ‘white noise’, which used to help mask background disturbances.

-Using our experience in office design, and our understanding of office acoustics, we are keen to share the ways in which you can reduce the noise pollution within your office as employees who work in acoustically comfortable environments produce higher-quality work and have overall better wellbeing.
+Using our experience in office design and our understanding of office acoustics, we’re sharing effective ways you can reduce noise pollution in your office.
+Employees who work in acoustically comfortable environments produce higher-quality work and experience better overall wellbeing.
+For further information on noise management, the Health and Safety Executive provides extensive resources on workplace noise reduction.

 Wall and Ceiling Mounted Acoustics

-The first thing to consider is ceiling mounted acoustic panels which hang just below the ceiling whether solid plasterboard, a concrete soffit, or more commonly, a suspended ceiling.
-Not only do these improve acoustic performance within an office, but they also offer aesthetic opportunities, with panels available in different shapes and colours – they can even have artwork printed on them.
-This ensures they not only fit into your office space seamlessly, but they can also add an additional layer of design into your workspace.
+The first thing to consider is ceiling mounted acoustic panels, which hang just below the ceiling, whether it’s solid plasterboard, a concrete soffit, or more commonly, a suspended ceiling.
+Not only do these panels improve acoustic performance within an office, but they also offer a range of design options.
+Available in various shapes and colours, they can even feature artwork, ensuring a seamless fit with your office style whilst adding an extra layer of visual interest.

-Not only can the acoustic panels be fitted to your ceilings but wall mounted acoustic panels are also available.
-By using matching, or contracting, shapes, colours, and designs, you will be able to add another dimension to your office while calming any background noises.
-These panels are also very useful when ceiling heights prove to be restrictive.
+Acoustic panels aren’t limited to ceiling placement as wall mounted options are also available.
+By selecting matching or contrasting shapes, colours, and designs, you can add another dimension to your space whilst effectively reducing background noises.
+Wall mounted panels can be especially useful when ceiling heights prove to be restrictive.

 Desk Mounted Screen and Space Division

-We all need desks or semi-private areas to work in, so another effective way to enhance acoustic protection is to add desk mounted screens or space division to your workspace.
-These screens are a good way of breaking up the open areas and creating more fluid and multifunctional spaces.
-As with other acoustic solutions, screens come in different shapes and colours, so can be used to accentuate a particular design, for branding or used to zone areas within your office.
+We all need desks or semi-private areas to work in, so another effective way to enhance acoustic protection is by adding desk mounted screens or space division to your workspace.
+Free standing screens can also be integrated to offer additional flexibility.
+These desk partitions are a great way to break up the open areas and create more fluid and multifunctional spaces.
+As with other sound management solutions, acoustic desk dividers come in different shapes and colours, allowing you to accentuate a particular design for branding or zone areas within your office.

-For hot desking or co-working spaces, it’s possible to create more isolated individual workspaces which allow for private spaces to be productive in for shorter bursts between other meetings or appointments.
-As with the solutions above, these acoustic workstations can be customised with various shapes, sizes & finishes to fit within any space.
+For hot desking or co-working spaces, it’s possible to create more isolated individual workspaces that provide private areas for productive work during shorter bursts between meetings or appointments.
+As with the solutions mentioned above, these acoustic workstations can be customised with various shapes, sizes and finishes to fit within any space.

 Booth Seating

-In addition to screens, booth seating or collaboration seating can be used within open plan offices to break up the space, offer breakout areas and informal meeting spaces.
-Used to good effect, you can create a welcoming and well-designed working environment, for staff and visitors alike, while not distracting or being distracted.
+In addition to screens, office booth seating or collaboration seating can be used within open environments to break up the space, offering both dedicated breakout areas and informal meeting spaces.
+When effectively positioned, these areas contribute to a welcoming and thoughtfully designed working environment for staff and visitors alike, helping to minimise distractions.

 Office Pods

-Not all workspaces have ample space for large meeting rooms, but that doesn’t mean you can’t enjoy areas within your open plan office where you can get aware from the noise of the office and have a private conversation or meeting.
+Not all workspaces have ample space for large meeting rooms, but that doesn’t mean you can’t enjoy areas within your open-plan office where you can escape the noise and have a private conversation or meeting.

-We are seeing a rise in the popularity of acoustic pods to create quiet spaces within the open plan environment.
-The other benefit of these pods is that they are fully demountable and relocatable plus provide another design opportunity to enhance your working area.
+We are seeing a rise in the popularity of acoustic pods for creating quiet spaces within the open plan environment.
+Another benefit of these pods is that they are fully demountable and relocatable plus provide another design opportunity to enhance your working area.

 Sound Masking

-More frequently than you may expect, one of the more effective solutions to improve office acoustics in a space is to add a background level of noise to replace what used to come from PC’s, air conditioning, printers, and other factors.
+More frequently than you may expect, one of the more effective solutions to improve acoustic quality in a space is to add a background level of noise to replace the ‘white noise’ that used to come from office equipment.

-Sound masking systems work by making sounds that you would otherwise hear from a further distance indistinguishable from the other background noise in the office space; therefore, reducing the area around each person that would be distracted by noise.
+Sound masking systems work by making sounds that you would otherwise hear from a distance indistinguishable from the other background noise in the office space.
+This helps reduce distractions by masking noises that would otherwise be noticeable.

-These systems can be hidden behind a suspended ceiling, being controlled & adjusted accordingly to produce the correct level of masking for any given environment once installed.
+These systems can be hidden behind a suspended ceiling and controlled and adjusted to produce the correct level of masking for any given environment once installed.
+For more on sound masking solutions, the Institute of Acoustics provides valuable resources on sound management strategies.

 Conclusion